frontendpatterns/frontendpatterns.dev/src/content/patterns/css-in-js.md

 ---
 # CSS-in-JS

-Write styles in JavaScript to enable dynamic styling and component co-location.

 ## Problem

 Without this pattern, the premise that writing styles in JavaScript to enable dynamic styling and component co-location falls apart, and small changes trigger cascading regressions.